Body decoration is one of the most ancient ways to express a person’s creativity.

 Colors and Coloring Materials for Tattoos

-Black color is the most used in tattoo designs.
+The black color is the most used in tattoo designs.
 It is created on the base of animal’s bones carbons and consists of black iron oxide, oil tar and thus.
 Coloring materials are firm and insoluble materials.
 Therefore a liquid item that is mixed with coloring material is used.
-Usually such items are water, spirit, and glycerin.
+Usually, such items are water, spirit, and glycerin.
 There are also add ons used to provide the stability of color.

 Tattoos and Religion